kcaisley/kcaisley/misc/research_plan.md

 Can I create an inverter with ideal transistors, compile it to a SKY130 version, then send to ngspice for sim?
 Then plot?
 Then compile it to a 28nm version, and then send it to cadence for simulation?
 This is my job tonight.

+Let's just focus on Spice class design and simulation.
+This means we'll just use HDL21.